C0l0red/p2p-auction/README.md

 ## How to Run

+- Install all packages with `npm inastll`
+- Install hyperdht globally with `npm install -g hyperdht`
 - Start the bootstrap node with `hyperdht --bootstrap --host 127.0.0.1 --port 30001` or any port of your choice
 - Start the server with `node src/server.js`
 - Copy the key in the terminal